 3. Read your work, proofread your work, self-edit your work, revise your work…repeat

 This is where you apply the information you’ve reaped from Step 1.
 After you think it’s ‘really’ good, submit it to your critique group.
 Then repeat Step 3.
-When you think it’s perfect you’re ready for Step 4.
+When you think it’s perfect, you’re ready for Step 4.

 4. Submit your work

-In this step you can take two paths:
+In this step, you can take two paths:

 a.
 Submit your work to an experienced editor.
 This is the path almost all writers will advise you to take.
-The editor is trained to spot things that you and you’re critique group will not.
-Yes, it will be an expense, but there are some reasonable and experienced editors out there that you can take advantage of.
+The editor is trained to spot things that you and your critique group will not.
+Yes, it will be an expense, but there are some reasonable and experienced editors out there you can take advantage of.

 b.
-If you cannot afford an editor, be sure to carefully read a book about self-editing, print your manuscript out and go over it with a fine tooth comb.
+If you cannot afford an editor, be sure to carefully read a book about self-editing, print your manuscript out, and go over it with a fine-tooth comb.
 When you feel confident that it’s as good as you can get it, start submitting it to publishing companies and/or agents.

 5. Read publishers’ guidelines carefully